vpalmisano/webrtcperf/docs/config.md

 ## scriptParams
-Additional parameters (in JSON format) that will be exposed into the page context as `window.PARAMS`.
+Additional parameters (in JSON format) that will be exposed into the page context as `webrtcperf.params`.

 *Type*: `string`